YYLinn/2nd-order-solution-ML-Fairness-/README.md

 ```
-# Create a virutal env to install the requierd packages
+# Create a virtual env to install the required packages
 python -m venv /path/to/new/virtual/environment
 source /path/to/new/virtual/environment/bin/activate